en flag +1 214 306 68 37

 Read more:

-Challenge #3: Paying loads of money
+Challenge #3: Paying Loads of Money

 Big data on-premises vs. in-cloud costs

 Big data adoption projects entail lots of expenses.
-If you opt for an on-premises solution, you’ll have to mind the costs of new hardware, new hires (administrators and developers), electricity and so on.
+If you opt for an on-premises solution, you’ll have to mind the costs of new hardware, new hires (administrators and developers), electricity, and so on.
 Plus: although the needed frameworks are open-source, you’ll still need to pay for the development, setup, configuration and maintenance of new software.

 If you decide on a cloud-based big data solution, you’ll still need to hire staff (as above) and pay for cloud services, big data solution development as well as setup and maintenance of needed frameworks.